 The on-site supervisor and the BSU instructor/supervisor will both be responsible for assessing the student intern's progress during their fieldwork experience.
-Per the Site Visit Contract that is signed by you, as the on-site supervisor student and BSU Instructor, supervisors will be scheduling conference calls and/or site visits as a way to stay updated on the student's progress on gaining experience in the competency areas required for the fieldwork experience.
+Per the Site Visit Contract, supervisors will be contacted via emails, conference calls, and/or site visits to stay updated on the student's progress on gaining experience in the competency areas required for the fieldwork experience.
 If at any point, you as the on-site supervisor have concerns about the performance of the student intern, you are encouraged to contact the BSU Instructor/Supervisor.